STUDY JAPANESE ONLINE WITH NATIVES HERE

 On the Internet, swastika is also often used as an exclamation point at the end of sentences, being repeated three or more times.

-Again the swastika gains the same meaning as yabai, referring to something exciting or exciting, making the surprised young man write his sentences using 3x the swastika 卍卍卍.
+Again, the swastika takes on the same meaning as yabai, referring to something exciting or thrilling, causing the young person to express their sentences using the swastika 卍卍卍 three times.

 The number of swastikas doesn't matter much, it's usually typed in the same way as the laugh [wwwww].
 Sometimes the swastika is used to contain a word in the middle like 卍whatever卍.